ruttingerhslu/weblab/docs/architecture.md

 # 2. Architecture constraints

 ## 2.1 Technical constraints
-As mentioned [here](../README.md#tech-stack),  the MERN stack was chosen for this project.
-Reason behind this decision, was the vast amount of documentation on the usage of these combining these frameworks and having done little to no experience within those specific frameworks.
+The only technical constraints were determined in the beginnings of the project as part of the assignment to choose a dedicated techstack beforehand ([ADR](./decisions/01-techstack.md)).

+Additionally, some technical quality requirements were given along with the outline of this project and were taken up in the [quality chapter](./architecture.md#10-quality).

+As a consequence of grading, the documented commands should be able to run on other systems.

 ## 2.2 Organizational constraints
 Scope constraint for this project is set to ~60 hours of work, which includes implementing the project, CI/CD and documentation.
 Every activity is written down in a [work journal](./work-journal.md).

 Once finished, the project will be turned in as a git repository.

-Additionally, the work should be critically reflected including drawing a conclusion.
+Additionally, the work should be critically reflected including conclusion.

 # 3. System context and scope